kdeldycke/awesome-engineering-team-management/readme.md

 ### Negotiation

 - [How Not to Bomb Your Offer Negotiation](https://haseebq.com/how-not-to-bomb-your-offer-negotiation/) - “A good negotiator is empathetic and collaborative.
-They don’t try to control you or issue ultimatums.
+They don't try to control you or issue ultimatums.
 Rather, they try to think creatively about how to fulfill both your and their needs.”
-- [How to answer the “What’s your current salary?” job interview question](https://42hire.com/how-to-answer-the-whats-your-current-salary-job-interview-question-486254cb59ad#.izg4ips52) - This article explain the dynamic of that sneaky question and how to defuse it.
+- [How to answer the “What's your current salary?” job interview question](https://42hire.com/how-to-answer-the-whats-your-current-salary-job-interview-question-486254cb59ad#.izg4ips52) - This article explain the dynamic of that sneaky question and how to defuse it.

 ## Motivation